Anna Vissi (1981 album): Release

-The album was repackaged with the same cover in 1982 to include the bonus song "Mono I Agapi", which was the Cypriot entry for the 1982 Eurovision Song Contest sung by Vissi.
+The album was repackaged with the same cover in 1982 to include the bonus song "Mono i agapi", which was the Cypriot entry for the 1982 Eurovision Song Contest sung by Vissi.

-The album appeared on compact disc for the first time in 2006 with the Minos EMI remastered edition named 4, since it was her fourth album.
-The re-release was prompted, once again, by Vissi's participation in Eurovision, this time for her entry in the 2006 Eurovision Song Contest.
-Previously the hit singles and other tracks of the album were available in CD format only via various compilations by Minos EMI.
-The 1982 Eurovision entry "Mono I Agapi" was also made available on CD in the CD single "Autostop/Mono I Agapi" released in February 2006.
+The album appeared digitally in its entirety for the first time in 2006 with the Minos EMI remastered edition named 4, since it was her fourth album under the label.
+The re-release was prompted by Vissi's participation in Eurovision, this time for her entry in the 2006 Eurovision Song Contest.
+Previously, numerous tracks of the album were available in CD format only via various compilations by Minos EMI.
+The 1982 Eurovision entry "Mono i agapi" was also made available on CD in the CD single "Autostop/Mono I Agapi" released in February 2006.

 All songs from the album were included in 2007 Anna Vissi box set Back to Time (Complete EMI Years) which charted on the Greek Albums Chart.

-Music

-Composition is by Nikos Leonardos (Nikos Karvelas), Anna Vissi, and Afoi Tzavara.
-Lyrics are by Giannis Parios, Nikos Leonardos, and Anna Vissi.